-Effective July 1, 2017, not all Apple Health clients will be enrolled in a BHO/FIMC/BHSO
+Effective July 1, 2017, not all Apple Health clients were enrolled in a BHO/FIMC/BHSO

-On July 1, 2017, some Apple Health clients will not be enrolled in a BHO/FIMC/BHSO program.
-For these clients, SUD services are covered under the fee-for-service (FFS) program.
+On July 1, 2017, some Apple Health clients were not enrolled in a BHO/FIMC/BHSO program.
+For these clients, substance use disorder (SUD) services are covered under the fee-for-service (FFS) program.